You can’t beat inequality and poverty without peace

-Last week the Labour Party launched its new international development policy, 'A World For the Many, Not the Few'.
-The green paper elaborates on commitments made in Labour’s policy manifesto, which amongst other things included an increased commitment to conflict prevention and peacebuilding.
+Last week the Labour Party launched its new international development policy in a green paper that elaborates on commitments made in Labour’s policy manifesto.
+Amongst other things it includes an increased commitment to conflict prevention and peacebuilding.

 Overall, the paper sets out a positive vision.
 Its centrepiece, a substantially increased commitment to address inequality, pairs well with Labour’s broader conflict prevention agenda.
 Labour includes preventing conflict amongst its five priorities for UK aid, which is a most welcome commitment.